guysoft/electricsheep-hd-client/README.md

         --no-download                Do not download movies
         --nice NICENESS              Niceness (Higher values result in lower process priority (default: 19, max: 19))
 </pre>

+One your daemon is rendering frames you will gain so called credits for every frame you have rendered.
+Your daemon will then start to "buy" completed sequences using your gained credits and download them to `$BASE_DIR/branches/$CURRENT_BRANCH/movies`.
+Currently you will only get short sequences of 5 seconds which you need to concat your self if you want a full blown movie.